-Acura engineers spent considerable time studying steering center feel in an effort to elevate the quality of steering feedback that the driver receives.
-Beyond offering the correct level of steering effort, the ZDX provides linear steering feedback that is an integral part of its subjective handling quality.
+Acura engineers spent considerable time studying steering "on-center" feel in an effort to elevate the quality of steering feedback the driver receives.
+Beyond offering the correct steering effort level, the ZDX provides subtle transient steering feedback that is an integral part of its subjective handling quality.

 WHEELS AND TIRES

-The 2010 ZDX has standard 19x8.5-inch 7-spoke aluminum wheels finished in luxurious silver with a bright-machined face and a chromed Acura center cap.
-Standard are Michelin Latitude P255/50R19 103H high-performance all-season tires that were specially developed for the ZDX by Michelin engineers.
+The 2011 ZDX has standard 19x8.5-inch 7-spoke aluminum wheels finished in luxurious silver with a bright-machined face and a chromed Acura center cap.
+Standard are Michelin Latitude P255/50R19 103H all-season tires that were specially developed for the ZDX by Michelin engineers.
 The tires offer outstanding traction in dry and wet conditions, while maintaining highly useful level of snow/ice traction as well.
-Of particular interest, the ZDX's tires deliver a substantial improvement in wet and dry handling as well as a 5-percent reduction in rolling resistance-thus helping to improve fuel economy.
+Of particular interest, the specially-developed tires deliver a substantial improvement in wet and dry handling as well as a 5-percent reduction in rolling resistance— thus helping to improve fuel economy.

-For the first time in Acura history, 20x9-inch accessory wheels and tires are available on the ZDX.
+For the first time in Acura history, 20x9-inch wheels are available for the ZDX from Acura Genuine Accessories.

 4-WHEEL DISC BRAKES

-The 4-wheel disc brakes on the 2010 ZDX are the largest brake system ever featured on a production Acura vehicle, an honor shared with the new 2010 MDX.
-The brake system is engineered to provide best-in-class braking capability in dry conditions, as well as while driving in rain, snow or icy conditions.
+The 4-wheel disc brakes on the 2011 ZDX are the largest brake system ever featured on a production Acura vehicle, an honor shared with the MDX.
+The brake system is engineered to provide best-in-class braking performance in dry conditions, as well as while driving in rain, snow or icy conditions.

-The ZDX also has an anti-lock braking system (ABS) with Electronic Brake Distribution (EBD), Brake Assist and Hill Start Assist as standard equipment, and a Collision Mitigating Braking System™ (CMBS™) is available as part of the Advance Package.
+The ZDX has an anti-lock braking system (ABS) with Electronic Brake Distribution (EBD), Brake Assist and Hill Start Assist as standard equipment.
+In addition, a Collision Mitigating Braking System™ (CMBS™) is available as part of the Advance Package.